openenclave/openenclave/README.md

 Getting Started
 -------------

-### Determine the SGX configuration type of your development system
+1. Determine the SGX configuration type of your development system

-   The SDK setup/build process requirments depend on the trarget configuration.
+   The SDK setup/build process depends on the trarget configuration.
    There are three supported configurations.
     - SGX 1: This is the orginal Intel SGX hardware platform
     - SGX 1+FLC: SGX with Flexible Launch Control support